nathro/AutoTransform/CUSTOM_DEPLOYMENT.md

 #### Remote Runs

-For extremely large codebases, running all transformations locally can become unwieldy.
-For these cases, it is strongly advised to create a remote Worker class that integrates with your systems so that work can be distributed across multiple machines.
-The simplest way to do this is to implement a Worker that extends RunnableWorker, have the start function set up the call to your remote machines, and on those machines call the spawn_proc function to get the Worker going.
+In larger team settings, local runs are likely not the ideal solution.
+For these cases, it is strongly advised to create a Remote component that integrates with your systems so that work can be be run on remote machines.
+If your codebase uses Github, the GithubRemote component can be used with the example workflow in data/workflows/autotransform_runner.yml.
+This will allow you to leverage Github Actions for your remote run needs.
+For extremely large codebases, you may additionally need to set up a Worker that will distribute your batches across multiple machines.